 - Techniques to downtrain upper trapezius and SCM

-- Using neural glides to identify distal influences of pain and using this to improve patient exercise compliance
+- Using neural glides to identify distal influences of pain and using this streamlined assessment to improve patient exercise compliance

 - Techniques to stretch and release lower limb phasic muscles